 Premises liability is an umbrella term that describes a wide range of incidents associated with real property.
 It refers to the legal responsibility of property owners and managers for injuries sustained by individuals on their premises.
 Homeowners must provide a hazard-free environment for visitors.
 Business owners must ensure their property is reasonably safe for customers and employees.

-A variety of unsafe conditions can lead to a personal injury.
+A variety of unsafe conditions can lead to personal injury.
 Some of the most common property hazards include:

 - Inadequate warning signs